-The MPW football team is a strong one, having won the Spring Term CIFE cup twice in two years and making it to the final last season, narrowly missing out on a league win.
-Many students have played at their previous schools and MPW training is well attended so we hope that this year's team will continue the trend for success.
+The MPW football team is a strong one.
+Many students have played at their previous schools and MPW training is well attended, meaning that this year's team are so far continuing the MPW trend for success.
+The boys won the Autumn and Spring Term Leagues, both with a match in hand.

 Fixtures, scores and match reports can be found below and will be updated as the academic year progresses.